 These days, technology is a part of our everyday lives.
 From smart phones to laptops, tech has improved the way we do pretty much everything.
 The dental field is no exception, and at 50th and France Dental Care, our Edina dentists offer the latest technology to make your dental experience more positive and to provide better outcomes for our patients.

-In addition to digital x-rays, which provide 90% less radiation exposure than traditional x-rays and give your dentist a clearer picture of what's happening in your mouth, we also offer a range of dental technology to help you, the patient.
-Whether it's crowns in one appointment, faster healing from periodontal disease, or a more in-depth look at your teeth using lasers, we provide you with access to some of the best technology available in dentistry today.
+In addition to digital x-rays, which provide 90% less radiation exposure than traditional x-rays and give your dentist in Edina a clearer picture of what's happening in your mouth, we also offer a range of dental technology to help you, the patient.
+Whether it's dental crowns in one appointment, faster healing from periodontal disease, or a more in-depth look at your teeth using lasers, we provide you with access to some of the best technology available in dentistry today.

 Non-Mercury (Non-Silver) Fillings